Live Creative Writing Workshop in Dublin, Ireland

 From that point, a poignant and creative transatlantic friendship developed.
 Both share a profound professional and personal interest in storytelling—April as a story coach and editor working with writers from all over the world and Sabrina as a trained journalist and palliative care worker who specializes in writing and saving the life stories of the terminally ill.

-After years of having many in-depth conversations on the topic and inspiring each other’s work, they’ve decided to share their insights and knowledge about how the awareness of storytelling principles can not only help you to write more easily but to also live more meaningfully and approach death and dying with a calm and open heart.
+After years of having many in-depth conversations on the topic and inspiring each other’s work, April and Sabrina decided to share their insights and knowledge about how the awareness of storytelling principles can not only help you to write more easily but to also live more meaningfully and approach death and dying with a calm and open heart.

 They chose to host their first workshop together in Dublin for several reasons: it’s the place they first met; Ireland is known for its rich storytelling tradition; Sabrina lived in Dublin for years and learned English there; and April’s paternal grandmother grew up in Galway before immigrating to the US.
 They also have an inkling that the leprechauns, sprites, and fey folk think it’s a good idea, too.